 Seagrass baskets are a beautiful and functional addition to any home.
 Whether you use them for organizing laundry, storing toys, or as stylish decorative accents, these baskets made from natural fibers bring warmth and texture to your space.
 However, to keep them looking fresh and lasting for years, proper cleaning and care are essential.
 In this guide, you’ll learn how to clean seagrass baskets safely, remove stains and mold, and maintain their shape and durability over time.

-Are Seagrass Baskets Washable?
+Understand about Seagrass Baskets

 Before starting, gather a few gentle, non-damaging tools: